isEmmanuelOlowe/Starcraft/Report.md

 ## Evaluation

 The specification required that a simulator and build order optimiser be produced.
 It should simulate a Starcraft II game from a single players perspective and should produce ways in which a player can reach a specified game state.
 As shown from the testing above the program can successfully produce an optimised build order for both the 'Basic Goals' and 'Advanced Goals'.
-All extensions were also implemented.
+All extensions were implemented.
 The program also makes use of a GUI to receive input from the user and output the build order.

 ## Conclusion

 The specification was used successfully to produce a Starcraft II simulator and build optimiser.
-A genetic algorithm was used to continuously optimise the produced build order.
+This mainly involved implementing a genetic algorithm to continuously optimise the produced build order.

 ##### Difficulties